Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 Dependencies: Composer, Phantomjs, h2p, swiftmailer, twig

 You have to pass variables by creating a markerquestion are of type 'equation type' and name it 'variablemarker'.
 You also have to provide templates (html/javascript/css) and upload them to a folder.
+The default twig placeholders ({{ }}) have been replaced by {!- and -!}.
+This is because I want to be able to parse angular templates without conflicts (angular uses {{ and }} as placeholders also).
 In these templates you have to wrap your variables in {!-yourvariablename-!} (handlebar-exclamation mark-hyphen).

 ### Important